How Is Idiopathic Hypersomnia Treated?

 Idiopathic hypersomnia (IH) is a chronic sleep condition.
 People with IH have difficulty staying awake during the day, even after a full night's sleep.
 They may fall asleep accidentally during the day.
 Symptoms often start during young adulthood and change over time.1,2

 Drugs approved for narcolepsy are often used to treat symptoms of IH.
-However, these treatments often do not work as well for people with IH as they do for people with narcolepsy.
+But medicines work differently for different people.
+It may take some trial and error to find the right combination of medicines.
 There is one drug, XywavⓇ, approved specifically for IH.1-3

 Since the cause of IH is still not fully understood, treatment focuses on improving symptoms.
 Because symptoms vary from person to person, treatments also vary based on specific symptoms.1,2